lbroudoux/cheese-quizz-gke/README.md

 kubectl scale deployment/cheese-quizz-question-v2 --replicas=2 -n cheese-quizz
 ```

-Newly created pod will serve requests without error but we can see in the Kiali console that the service `cheese-quizz-question` remains degraded (despite green arrows joinining `v2` Pods).
+Newly created pod will serve requests without error but we can see in the Anthos console that the service `cheese-quizz-question` remains degraded (despite green arrows joinining `v2` Pods).

 ![asm-traffic-degraded-v2](./assets/asm-traffic-degraded-v2.png)